 The Rhinoplasty Society of Europe

 A large part of his practice is also cosmetic rhinoplasty (female and male of all ages).
 Mr Jumeau teaches and operates publically at The Alfred and Royal Melbourne Hospitals.
-He is very active academically in rhinoplasty regularly travelling nationally and internationally to visit colleagues and attend conferences.
+He is very active academically in rhinoplasty, attending and presenting at national webinars and regularly travelling nationally and internationally to visit colleagues, attending and presenting at conferences and courses.

-Mr Jumeau worked in both public and private practice in ENT, Head and Neck Surgery for 14 years in Cairns, North Queensland as the primary provider of ENT services to the region.
+Mr Jumeau worked in both public and private practice in ENT, Head and Neck Surgery for 14 years in Cairns, North Queensland as the region’s primary provider of ENT services.
 This strong background in rural generalist ENT surgery garnered excellent experience in otology (ear), rhinology (nasal airway and sinus surgery) and paediatric ENT surgery.

-Over the past 3 years, Mr Jumeau has had the pleasure of regularly working with Professor Anthony Holmes (Craniofacial Surgeon, Royal Children’s’ Hospital) with whom he shares a passion and structural philosophy for rhinoplasty/complex nasal reconstruction.
-The opportunity to work full time with Professor Holmes in the office and operating room was a major factor in Mr Jumeau’s decision to relocate back to Melbourne from Queensland.
+From 2018 to 2021, Dr Jumeau worked closely with Professor Anthony Holmes (Craniofacial Surgeon, Royal Children’s Hospital), with whom he shares a passion and structural philosophy for rhinoplasty/complex nasal reconstruction.
+The opportunity to work full-time with Professor Holmes in the office and operating room was a major factor in Mr Jumeau’s decision to relocate back to Melbourne from Queensland.

 Mr Jumeau has a farm in the Yarra Valley where he and his family spend much of their time.
 His interests include all things farming, construction and earthworks.
 He is an active competitive mountain biker and enjoys fitness, snow sports, food and travel.
 Over his life has been involved in motorcycle and car restoration projects.